-It is quite easy to understand some of the details about this detection from its name.
-HTML:URL-inf states the fact that the detection is related to the Internet connection, and [susp] part means that this connection is suspicious.
-Avast, AVG, or Avira, which use this detection name, are not sure if the website has some malicious content.
-However, it decided to block access to the site.
-You can spectate this error even if the connection is established, nothing goes wrong, and you have opened some legit website, like Yahoo mail or so.
+The details of this detection can be understood to some extent from its name.
+HTML:URL-inf indicates that the detection is associated with the internet connection, and the [susp] part suggests that the connection is considered suspicious.
+Antivirus programs such as Avast, AVG, or Avira, which utilize this detection name, are not entirely certain if the website contains malicious content.
+Nevertheless, they opt to block access to the site as a precautionary measure.
+It is possible to encounter this error even when the connection is established, everything appears normal, and you are visiting legitimate websites like Yahoo Mail or others.

-In the cases when the chosen website is legit, but the HTML:URL-inf detection is triggered, you likely see the false detection.
-This situation is pretty often the case when you use a free antivirus tool from the aforementioned vendors.
-The free license policy for Avast/Avira/AVG antiviruses states that you may use these programs for free, but it will lack some important elements.
-Those elements are database updates, updates to the heuristic engine, and minor updates containing bug fixes, for example.
+In cases where a legitimate website triggers the HTML:URL-inf detection, it is highly likely to be a false positive.
+This situation commonly occurs when using a free antivirus tool from the mentioned vendors.
+The free license policy for Avast, Avira, and AVG antiviruses states that while you can use these programs for free, certain important elements are lacking.
+These elements include regular database updates, updates to the heuristic engine, and minor updates that contain bug fixes, among other things.